Darejkal/ReactAttempt/README.md

+# what is this?
-This is an app developed for AWS BUILD-ON VIETNAM (2021)
+This is one of my first few self learnt project at high school, an app developed for AWS BUILD-ON VIETNAM (2021).
+My first time interacting with a cloud provider also! :^)

 Associated with the repository: Darejkal/ReactWeb